 Natural disasters such as floods can also cause outbreaks of diseases like typhoid or cholera.
 So it’s wise to check on local conditions before visiting, and use your best judgment.

 Once places are ready to receive visitors, try to spread your dollars across multiple vendors.
 Consider visiting a place that’s suffered the effects of recent disasters and is now recovering, rather than a place that was left untouched.
-And instead of spending all your money at your resort, go eat at the local restaurants or buy souvenirs from a local craft stand.
+And instead of spending all your money at a resort, go eat at the local restaurants or buy souvenirs from a local craft stand.

 But you wouldn’t be covered if you bought a plan after the disaster, went to the destination, and found your accommodations weren’t habitable due to that storm or disaster.